UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

     - can name the two main categories of software development lifecycle models
     - understand which software development phases the course uses
     - understand which software development lifecycle models the course uses
+    - understand why the course uses Agile
+    - understand why the course needs you to be social

 ??? question "For teachers"